jhauh/dotfiles/README.md

 If you fancy updating to see what I'm currently rocking, just `git pull`.
 To be sure you're not missing out on any extra goodies, rerun symlink_dotfiles.sh

 ## i3 on startup
-Everything is in place, now all you have to do is switch your current Desktop Environment off and tell i3 to start on boot by default.
+Everything is in place, now all you have to do is switch your current Desktop Environment off and tell i3 to start on login by default.
 This varies depending on your current DE; here's what I do for Xubuntu (with Xfce):
 [i3 tiling window manager with XFCE](https://forum.manjaro.org/index.php?topic=6831.0)